vintasoftware/django-ai-assistant/docs/index.md

 downloading and uploading media files, etc.

 While users commonly interact with LLMs via conversations, AI Assistants can do a lot with any kind of string input, including JSON.
-You can abstract from your application's end user that a LLM is doing the heavy-lifting behind the scenes!
+Your application's end users won't even realize that a LLM is doing the heavy-lifting behind the scenes!
 Some ideas for innovative AI assistants:

 - A movie recommender chatbot that helps users manage their movie backlogs